NethermindEth/StarknetByExample/pages/getting-started/testing/contract-testing.md

 ## Starknet Foundry

 Starknet Foundry is a powerful toolkit for developing smart contracts on Starknet.
-It offers support for testing Starknet smart contracts on top of `scarb` with the `Forge` tool.
+It offers support for testing Starknet smart contracts on top of `scarb{:bash}` with the `snforge{:bash}` tool.

-Testing with `snforge` is similar to the process we just described, but simplified.
+Testing with `snforge{:bash}` is similar to the process we just described, but simplified.
 Moreover, additional features are on the way, including cheatcodes and parallel test execution.
 We highly recommend exploring Starknet Foundry and incorporating it into your projects.

 For more detailed information about testing contracts with Starknet Foundry, check out the [Starknet Foundry Book - Testing Contracts](https://foundry-rs.github.io/starknet-foundry/testing/contracts.html).